AVASOFT-DEVOPS/sonarcloudtesting/README.md

 Checking for other branch.
 Go through for multiple changes.
 Have to check the code.
-Moving along with certain features.

-this is for testing
+Moving along with certain features this is for testing